sugar treats bad for gut

 Did you know that about 60 to 70 million people suffer from gastrointestinal diseases?
 These issues can have an effect on everyday life and make things hard.
-As we start to age, taking care of gut health becomes more important than ever.
+As we start to age, taking care of gut health, or avoiding what is bad for gut health, becomes more important than ever.

 In this article, we'll take a look at the top 4 popular foods bad for gut health.